vuldin/redpanda-instruqt-day2-helm/01-day2-helm-overview/assignment.md

   contents: |-
     This track uses a multi-node Kubernetes cluster provided by k3s.
 There are 8 VMs total (providing 7 worker nodes and one control plane).

-    You will walk through the configuration for Kubernetes, the Operator, Redpanda, networking, and the various tools to interact with this environment.
+    You will walk through the configuration for Kubernetes, the helm chart, Redpanda, networking, and the various tools to interact with this environment.

     Please wait while the VMs are deployed and the Redpanda cluster is started and configured (this takes ~8 minutes without hot start environments).

     ![skate.png](../assets/skate.png)
 tabs:
-- id: endesrqhzs26
+- id: rbglejux6luq
   title: Shell
   type: terminal
   hostname: server
-- id: s3lvuzo38s82
+- id: a2gx7emyobtp
   title: Prometheus
   type: service
   hostname: server
   path: /
   port: 9090
-- id: jtzoxibj06ju
+- id: osc4ot7xaxrn
   title: Grafana
   type: service
   hostname: server
   path: /
   port: 3000
-- id: dirqfiicjt00
+- id: ljuywzl3l3t1
   title: Producer
   type: terminal
   hostname: server